Our Modern Slavery Act Statement | Motor Match

 As a result of the franchise nature of our business, a large proportion of our supply chain relationships are with a number of large multinational vehicle manufacturers.
 The contracts that we have in place with these manufacturers contain specific policy clauses on the modern slavery act to ensure all businesses conduct their operations in line with the legislation.

 We also have policies and practices in place to ensure human rights and modern slavery instances do not take place within our business which include our Business Code of Conduct, Whistleblowing Policy, Grievance Procedure and Harassment and Bullying Policy.
 This information is provided to all new employees on joining the business and is available on the Swansway Intranet.
+These subjects also form a large part of the new monthly Group inductions that are held at Head Office.

 Swansway Garages will investigate thoroughly any claim or indication that areas of our business or supply chains are engaging in human trafficking or slave labour.
 Any such claims that come to the attention of Swansway Garages will be reported to senior management in accordance with our whistle blowing policy.
 The board of directors will be informed of any issues including details of the investigations, the findings and the outcome so that remedial action if required can be resourced without delay.